CIAT/cleaned/README.md

-# Comprehensive Livestock Environmental Assessment for Improved Nutrition, a Secured Environment, and Sustainable Development along Livestock Value Chains (CLEANED)
+# Inclusive and Comprehensive Livestock Environmental Assessment for Improved Nutrition, a Secured Environment, and Sustainable Development along Livestock Value Chains (CLEANED)

-The goal of cleaned is to assess changes from transforming livestock value chains by prioritizing profitable, environmentally sustainable and inclusive livestock interventions
+The goal of cleaned is to assess changes from transforming livestock value chains by prioritizing profitable, environmentally sustainable and inclusive livestock interventions.

 ## Installation